HathorNetwork/rfcs/projects/hathor-wallet-mobile/0001-dev-settings.md

 [future-possibilities]: #future-possibilities

 We can extend the "Dev Settings" with more settings, for example, we can let developers enable and disable the wallet service.
 Also, we can let developers add network pre-settings beyond "testnet" and "mainnet".

+Besides that, you should consider a project to align the experiences among the wallets.